isabelle-sanford/se-data-analysis/README.md

 - why are there 2 ToMongos
 - put this somewhere else and make a good readme file
 - about page
+- Footer?
+- way to pull navbar html automatically? (is it flask (sigh))

 __ __ __